Derek Winnert

 5

 In an unused Mitty dream sequence, Karloff appears as the Frankenstein monster, which explains Mitty’s fear of Karloff’s character.
-There are test photos of Karloff in his famous makeup by Jack P. Pierce, as well as a letter from Universal Pictures to Goldwyn Pictures giving them permission to use the makeup design form the 1931 Frankenstein movie.
+There are test photos of Karloff in his famous makeup by Jack P Pierce, as well as a letter from Universal Pictures to Goldwyn Pictures giving them permission to use the makeup design from the 1931 Frankenstein movie.
 It’s a shame all this came to nought.

 Producer Samuel Goldwyn turned down the $10,000 Thurber offered him to not make the film.